Pratik872/TimeSeries/README.md

 - ### Projects:

-	- [Sales Forecasting](https://github.com/Pratik872/ML/tree/main/E2E%20Project/FlightFarePredictor): The dataset contains about 10682 records for various airlines and their details.
-I have built a model to predict the flight fares based on the feaatures.
+	- [Sales Forecasting](https://github.com/Pratik872/TimeSeries/tree/main/Sales%20Forecasting): This dataset consists the records of a European drug seller 'Rossmann' who has over 3000 drug stores across European countries.
+I have built a model to forecast the sales of one of the drug stores.
 Click on the link for more details.